owen-m1ller/vegetarian_protein_analysis/README.md

 sense since we'll alright seen some correlation between whether a recipe is vegetarian and its calorie count.

+As a demonstration that this kind of permutation test fails to reject the null hypothesis when we test with a completely unrelated column, if we conduct the same test using `id` as our column, we find a p-value of .1.

 # Hypothesis Testing